OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 An explicit sync is the statement `cilk_sync;`.
 This form normally has function scope, meaning it waits for all spawns in the same function.
-A sync inside the body of a `cilk_for` or `cilk_scope` only waits for spawns inside the same construct.
+A sync inside the body of a `try`, `cilk_for`, or `cilk_scope` only waits for spawns inside the same construct.
+A sync in the `catch` block of a `try ... catch` construct does wait for spawns in the enclosing scope.

 If spawns are nested as in
 ```cilkc